esa/torchquad/docs/source/tutorial.rst

 This notebook is a guide for new users to *torchquad* and is structured in the following way:

--  Example integration in one dimension (1-D)
+-  Example integration in one dimension (1-D) with PyTorch
--  Example integration in ten dimensions (10-D)
+-  Example integration in ten dimensions (10-D) with PyTorch
 -  Some accuracy / runtime comparisons with scipy
+-  Information on how to select a numerical backend
+-  Example gradient calculation with PyTorch
+-  Methods to speed up the integration

 Feel free to test the code on your own computer as we go along.